 What makes the best coworking space?

-- Great amenities.
+- Great coworking amenities.
 Think fast and reliable internet, comfy chairs, good lighting, quiet phone booths, and meeting rooms that are easy to book.
 Some spaces also offer cool extras like coffee bars, kitchens with free snacks, gyms, or even rooftop terraces.

-- Location and size.
+- Location and space size.
 The best coworking spaces are easy to get to, close to public transport, and near places like cafés, restaurants, or shops.
 If the space is part of a larger coworking space network, it’s even better — you can drop in and work from different cities or countries when you travel.

 - Community.
 One of the biggest perks of coworking is the chance to meet new people.
 The best coworking spaces in the world organize events, conferences, workshops, or casual hangouts that help you connect with other members, share ideas, and maybe even find new clients or collaborators.